Lucasfrota/lazy_cat_lang/README.md

 ```
 for i in 1 to 5:
   print i
-end
+endfor
 ```

-this loop will go from 1 to 5, the number of the iteration is represented by the variable I, it's also important to pay attention on the 'end' token, it specifies where is the end of this loop
+this loop will go from 1 to 5, the number of the iteration is represented by the variable I, it's also important to pay attention on the 'endfor' token, it specifies where is the end of this loop

 The non iterative loop is used when you just need to repeat some action at certain number of times

 ```
 for 1 to 5:
   print "hello world!"
-end
+endfor
 ```

 In this example the string "hello world" will be printed 5 times